Jakub Hora

 Jakub Hora (born 23 February 1991) is a Czech professional footballer who plays as a midfielder.

 On 6 February 2024, Hora signed a contract with Dukla Prague until end of the season.

 Hora was awarded as the player of the 2023–24 Czech National Football League season by the League Football Association.

+In June 2025, Hora signed a one-year contract with Silon Táborsko with option.